 - Interest rates: When cars have been purchased on EMI, interest rates on such EMIs also have to be considered.

 Step 2: Buying a new car or an old one

 With a large number of cars already present on the Indian roads, and online portals like Olx and cardekho, car buyers have the option to purchase pre-owned cars.

 Advantages of a used car:

-- Pay less for a car: In cities like Delhi, where 45 per cent of car buyers are below the age of 29, looking for an upgrade from two wheelers, used cars form a huge part of the market where people looking for a sedan or even a hatchback will have to spend less on a good car.
-A one-year old Skoda Octavia RS, which retails new for almost Rs.15, 00,000, can be had for about Rs.9, 50,000 – little more than more than the price of a new Honda City Vtec.
-Further down the price range, a late-model Honda Accord can be had for the price of a new Suzuki Swift, and a 3 to 4 year old Honda City, Mitsubishi Lancer or Maruti Baleno will go for close to the same price as a new Alto.
+- Payless for a car: In cities like Delhi, where 45 percent of car buyers are below the age of 29, looking for an upgrade from two-wheelers, used cars form a huge part of the market where people looking for a sedan or even a hatchback will have to spend less on a good car.
+A one-year-old Skoda Octavia RS, which retails new for almost Rs.15, 00,000, can be had for about Rs.9, 50,000 – little more than the price of a new Honda City Vtec.
+Further down the price range, a late-model Honda Accord can be had for the price of a new Suzuki Swift, and a 3 to 4-year-old Honda City, Mitsubishi Lancer or Maruti Baleno will go for close to the same price as a new Alto.

 - Availability of Finance: It is easy to finance pre-owned cars with easy borrowings from financial institutions.

 - Less depreciation and therefore, higher insurance premiums and low tax write-offs